-After any crash, take your bike to your dealer for a thorough check.
-Carbon composite components, including fames, wheels, handlebars, stems, cranksets, brakes, etc. which have sustained an impact must not be ridden until they have been disassembled and thoroughly inspected by a qualified mechanic.
+After any crash, take your bike to your authorized retailer for a thorough check.
+Carbon composite components, including fames, wheels, handlebars, stems, cranksets or brakes which have sustained an impact must not be ridden until they have been disassembled and thoroughly inspected by a qualified mechanic.

 See also Appendix C, Lifespan of your bike and its components.